FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-ruby-rails-api.md

 bundle install
 ```

-Then copy and paste the following code into the `setup.rb` file.
+Create a file called `setup.rb`.
+Then copy and paste the following code into it.

 ```ruby
 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-client-libraries/main/ruby/setup-api.rb %}
 ```

 Then, you can run the setup script.

 {% include _callout-note.liquid content="The setup script is designed to run on a newly installed FusionAuth instance with only one user and no tenants other than `Default`.
 To follow this guide on a FusionAuth instance that does not meet these criteria, you may need to modify the above script. <br><br> Refer to the [Ruby client library](/docs/v1/tech/client-libraries/ruby) documentation for more information." %}